MultiPath TCP

 ip mptcp limits set subflows 2

 .
 RHEL/CentOS 9 by default is setting subflow limit to 2.
-Hence no action required. -
+Hence, no action is required. -

 Might require